Using scorevideo_lib to transfer lights-on marks into behavior logs

 be your work directory (not your working directory).Into your work directory, copy the following:

-prefixing the log filenames is ignored.
+Note that any leading log prefixing the log filenames is ignored.

 Also note that you should only include relevant files.
 Any extra